Haverhill, Suffolk: Sport and leisure

 Haverhill has two Non-League football clubs, Haverhill Rovers F.C. and Haverhill Borough F.C., who both play in the Eastern Counties Football League.
 The two clubs share the New Croft ground.
 The town also has a tennis club which is affiliated with the Lawn Tennis Association.
 Other sporting clubs in the town include a cricket club, a rugby club, and an angling club.
 Since 2013 Haverhill has also been home to Suffolk's only baseball team, Haverhill Blackjacks, who play in the British Baseball Federation Single-A South league, and who also play their home games at the New Croft.

 There are various sporting activities available in Haverhill, including a leisure centre (with swimming pool, gym and a children's soft play area, Kid City), an 18-hole golf course, a dance school, and a skate park.

 Haverhill Arts Centre is housed within the grade II listed town hall, and features a cinema as well as hosting live music, drama, dance and comedy.
 A 5-screen multiplex cinema complex was opened in October 2008.
 From 2007 to 2013 the town was home to The Centre for Computing History, a computer museum established to tell the story of the Information Age.

-West Suffolk Swimming Club formed in 1998 from the merger of two local swimming clubs.
-It operates from three pools located at the Bury St Edmunds Leisure Centre, Haverhill Leisure and Culford School.

 Transport

 Buses

-Local bus services are provided by Stagecoach: routes 13, 13A, 13B and X13 run approximately every 30 minutes during the day, every 60 minutes evenings and Sundays.
+Local bus services are provided by Stagecoach East: route 13 from Cambridge runs approximately every 30 minutes during the day, every 60 minutes evenings and Sundays, along with a supplementary peak-hour express route X13.
 The bus station in Haverhill also provides local services to some of the surrounding towns and villages.